Writing an autobiography can trigger an existential crisis. At any rate…who is this woman behind the blog?

 I answer to Laurie, among other things.
 I’m thirty-something years old.
 I grew up in and now live in Greater Vancouver (British Columbia, Canada).
 I’m a wife, daughter, sister, sister-in-law, step-sister, friend, employee, and accomplice.

 I was born and raised in Surrey, British Columbia along with a younger brother.
-Our parents divorced when I was 17.
 I’m an aunt to four children: my brother’s kids Traviss and Shelby and Paul’s sister’s kids Atticus and Nicola.

 Physically, I’m fairly tall (5’10) and quite pale.
 I’ve broken a variety of bones and torn an assortment of ligaments.
-I have been diagnosed with fibromyalgia/chronic fatigue syndrome.
-I don’t have a severe case; it does flare up once in a while to make life miserable, but mostly I find it pretty manageable.
+I have been diagnosed with fibromyalgia, chronic fatigue syndrome & myofacial pain syndrome.
+I don’t have severe cases; they do flare up once in a while to make life miserable, but mostly I find them pretty manageable.

 I read voraciously, often snuggled on the couch with my dogs.
 We have two dogs: Maggie, who is to our best guess a Treeing Walker Coonhound crossed with a PBGV.
 (Her paperwork from the shelter in Jackson County listed her as a “Treeing Walker Coonhound X”.)
 She was rescued by Noah’s Wish after Hurricane Katrina.
 We’re guessing that she was born in 2004.